Customer Relationship Executive HR interview questions and answers

 2. Refamiliarize yourself with the basics

 There are a lot of terms and concepts related to the area of customer Relationship Executive.
 The same might also apply for any technical areas you are expected to specialize in.
-Try to remember such terminology in your own words instead of memorising words.
+Try to remember such terminology in your own words instead of memorizing words.

 3. Speaks from a lot of knowledge and training.